Nonknu/YSJEN/README.md

 # YSJEN
-jusr a project of GE
+just a project of a prepare of GameEngine